astyd256/runtime2.0/readme.md

 * select default application
 * list available applications and types

-Utility can be used from command line as follow:
+To perform action utility can be called from the command line as follow:

     python manage.py <action> <arguments>...

-Also can work in interactive mode - just lunch manage.py without arguments.
+Or can work in interactive mode - just lunch manage.py without arguments.

 ### Install application

 Action:

     install <location>

     install x:\data\promail.xml

 Where *location* is the location of the application XML file.